 The DUT is a superheterodyne receiver, designed for onboard automobile security/convenience applications, and as such, it is powered from an automotive 12 VDC source.
-It is housed in a plastic case approximately 12 by 10 by 3 inches.
-Antenna is on the PCB.
-For testing, a generic harness was provided by the manufacturer.
+It is housed in a plastic case approximately 8 by 6 by 3 inches.
+Antenna is internal.
+For testing, a generic harness provided by the manufacturer.
 In the receiver digital section, the decoding, signal processing, etc. are performed by a microprocessor timed by an 4.0 MHz oscillator.